Journey to the Far Side of the Sun: Filming

 As filming progressed, Anderson and Parrish came into conflict.
 Anderson said that Kanter was brought in more than once to mediate between them: "[Sylvia and I] both knew how important the picture was to our careers, and we both desperately wanted to be in the big time".
 At one point, Parrish refused to film a number of scenes, saying that he would only end up deleting them.
 According to Anderson, when he reminded Parrish of his contractual obligations, the director loudly announced to the cast and crew: "Hell, you heard the producer.
 If I don't shoot these scenes which I don't really want, don't need and will cut out anyway, I'll be in breach of contract.
 So what we'll do is shoot those scenes next!"
 In his biography, Anderson stated that his one regret about the film "[was] that I hired Bob Parrish in the first place".
-Sylvia later described Parrish's direction as "uninspired.
+Sylvia described Parrish's direction as "uninspired.
 We had a lot of trouble getting what we wanted from him".

 Parrish also clashed with Thinnes over the actor's refusal to have his hair cut a certain way for the scenes set on the Counter-Earth.
 Thinnes, whose hair had already been repeatedly styled, later decided that this was merely Parrish's way of asserting authority, having received a letter from a friend warning him that Thinnes could be difficult to work with.
-Anderson said that his own relationship with Thinnes was awkward, but that he liked the actor's performance.
+Gerry Anderson said that his own relationship with Thinnes was awkward, but that he liked the actor's performance.

 Other scenes led to disagreements within Century 21.
 For a scene depicting Lise Hartman (Loni von Friedl) taking a shower, cinematographer John Read did the lighting in silhouette as instructed by Parrish.
-Gerry Anderson, who had intended the scene to show Friedl nude, demanded a reshoot, insisting that Read honour his obligations not just to Parrish as director, but also to him as producer.
+Gerry Anderson, who had intended the scene to show Friedl nude, demanded a reshoot, insisting that Read honour his obligations not only to Parrish as director, but also to the producers.
 According to Sylvia, "Gerry was very keen to show that he was part of the 'Swinging Sixties' and felt that seeing a detailed nude shot – as he visualised it – was more 'with it' than the more subdued version".

 Another dispute arose when Read filmed shots of the Phoenix spacecraft model using a hand-held camera.
 In his biography, Anderson recalled: "I knew enough about space travel to know that in a vacuum a spacecraft will travel as straight as a die ...
 [Parrish] told me that people were not familiar with space travel and therefore they would expect to see this kind of movement".
-Read refused to reshoot the scenes, stating that Parrish's instructions took precedence over Anderson's, and resigned from both the film and Century 21 at the request of fellow company directors the Andersons and Reg Hill.
+Read refused to reshoot the scenes, stating that Parrish's instructions took precedence over Anderson's.
+He resigned from both the production and Century 21 at the request of the Andersons and Reg Hill, his fellow company directors.
 Anderson elaborated: "Clearly, John was in a difficult position.
 I do now understand how he must have felt, but in my heart I feel he couldn't play a double role".